greyhats13/ols_platform/services/ols_profile/README.md

 ### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache License](LICENSE).

 ### Acknowledgements

 - This microservice was built using the FastAPI framework.
-- MongoDB is used as the database for

- storing profiles and categories.
+- MongoDB is used as the database for storing profiles and categories.
 - Redis is used for caching data and improving performance.
 - Docker and Docker Compose are used for containerization and easy deployment.
+- **GraphQL** has been integrated to provide a flexible querying mechanism.
+- **Clean Architecture** principles have been followed to ensure a maintainable and scalable application design.